anthonyrisinger/cga/README.md

 - $\mathbf{u} \cdot \mathbf{v} = \frac{1}{2}(\mathbf{uv} + \mathbf{vu}) = B(\mathbf{u}, \mathbf{v})$ (symmetric part)
 - $\mathbf{u} \wedge \mathbf{v} = \frac{1}{2}(\mathbf{uv} - \mathbf{vu})$ (antisymmetric part)

 This shows that the Clifford algebra contains both the metric structure (inner product) and the exterior algebra within a single product.
+This algebraic decomposition is the formal basis for the engineering principle of 'information preservation' that motivates the geometric product throughout this book.

 #### Group Theory in Geometric Algebra